hipe/tmx/lib/skylab/test-support/doc/issues/017-an-introduction-to-regret.md

   • the test node module's InstanceMethods module responds to `let` in the r-spec way.

-  • the test node module has a CONSTANTS module that forms a central place to hold business constants to help with running tests (usually at least the subproduct front module).
+  • the test node module has a Constants module that forms a central place to hold business constants to help with running tests (usually at least the subproduct front module).